arihant-bhuyan/Investment-Portfolio/README.md

 #### Diversification Strategy
-The portfolio was designed with a diversified strategy in mind, balancing high-growth tech stocks with more stable assets such as bonds and index funds.
+The portfolio was designed to have a balanced growth strategy in mind, exploring high-growth tech stocks with more stable assets such as bonds and index funds.
 This helps in managing risk, especially during volatile market periods.
 Here’s how different asset categories contributed to this strategy:

-- **Equity (Tech Stocks)**: Stocks like AAPL, TSLA, GOOGL, and MSFT represented the growth-oriented part of the portfolio.
+- **Equity (Tech Stocks)**: Stocks like AAPL, TSLA, GOOGL, and MSFT were tend to represent the growth-oriented part of the portfolio.
 While they introduced volatility, they also provided the highest potential for returns.
-- **ETFs**: SPY and QQQ provided a balanced exposure to broader markets, reducing the risks associated with individual stock holdings.
+- **ETFs**: SPY and QQQ provides a balanced exposure to broader markets, reducing the risks associated with individual stock holdings.
 SPY, which mirrors the S&P 500, offered more stability, while QQQ capitalized on the technology sector’s performance.
 - **Bonds**: AGG acted as a safety net.
 Bonds usually move inversely to stocks, and AGG provided protection during market downturns, contributing to overall portfolio stability.
 - **Mutual Funds**: VFINX contributed steady returns, similar to SPY, and served as a low-risk component, ideal for long-term growth.